 India Is Fast Becoming One Of The Most Lucrative Smartphone Markets

 India has a massive population of 1.34 billion, making it the second most populous country in the world.
 This fact alone underlines the immense potential of the Indian market.
 However, for a long time, India was considered unripe for effective exploitation due to the nature of the market itself.
 The lack of fast wireless connectivity, low per capita income and low smartphone penetration meant that any avenues for growth were blocked by a metaphorical brick wall.

 However, there has been a drastic change in the Indian landscape over the past year or so.
 The disruptive launch of Reliance Jio 4G services triggered a price war among Indian telecom companies.
 The increased proliferation and low dirt prices for 4G connectivity have truly pushed India into the era of 4G.
-According to a

 According to a Kantar World Panel, 31% of consumers cited 4G capability as the deciding factor in their smartphone purchase.
 By the end of Q1 2017, smartphone penetration in India has reached 48%, registering 16% growth compared to the year before.